Top 100 companies in Germany in 2026: revenue ranked

 Healthcare & Life Sciences

-• This broad category includes 7 top-tier organizations, most notably Drägerwerk, Fresenius, and Siemens Healthineers.
+• This broad category includes 7 top-tier organizations, most notably Drägerwerk and Siemens Healthineers.

 • Business activities range from advanced pharmaceutical research and biotechnology to the manufacturing of precision medical imaging equipment.

-• The health sector is critical for societal well-being and longevity, while also serving as a high-tech engine for innovation and export-led growth.
+• The health sector is critical for societal well-being and longevity.
+It also serves as a high-tech engine for innovation and export-led growth.

 Industrial Technology & Engineering

-• There are 4 leaders represented here, including iconic names like Siemens, Schaeffler, and GEA Group.
+• There are 4 leaders represented here, including iconic names like Siemens, Schaeffler, GEA Group.

-• Enterprises in this field develop automation systems, industrial software, and the heavy machinery used in global manufacturing plants.
+• Enterprises in this field develop automation systems, web applications, industrial software and the heavy machinery used in global manufacturing plants.

 • These companies act as the “enablers” of modern civilization, providing the tools and technology that allow other businesses to digitize and automate their production lines.

-The rest of the categories belong to, healthcare, biotechnology, energy, technology, telecommunications, logistics and transportation, food, and consumer goods.
+The rest of the categories belong to, healthcare, biotechnology, energy, technology, telecommunications, logistics, transportation, food and consumer goods.

 And now, without further ado – let’s see who made our list.